-Next, think about carbs that are high in fibre you want with your veggies.
+Next, think about carbs that are high in fibre that you want with your veggies.
 So try to pick the wholegrain version, like brown pasta or brown rice.
 These can help you feel fuller for longer.
 And if you’re reaching for a snack in-between meals, you can swap crisps for plain popcorn.

 Find out more about wholegrains, fibre and cancer

 - Eat some healthy sources of protein and eat less processed and red meat

 Finally, think about adding some protein to your meal.
 This could be meat like fresh chicken, or pulses, such as lentils and beans, or fish.
 Eating processed and red meat can increase the risk of bowel cancer, so try to limit how often you eat these.

 Find out more about processed and red meat and cancer